 Origins of Kathina Practice

-The scriptures relate that 30 monks were traveling together with the intention of spending the retreat season with the Buddha.
-However, when the full moon of July (the start of the retreat) arrived, they had not reached their destination, and according to custom they were required to stay where they were.
+The scriptures relate that 30 monks were travelling together with the intention of spending the retreat season with the Buddha.
+However, when the full moon of July (the start of the retreat) arrived, they had not reached their destination and according to custom they were required to stay where they were.
 So, it is told, the monks were disappointed and spent the 3-month retreat away from their teacher.

 At the end of the retreat, the monks finished their journey to see the Buddha.
 Coming to hear of their disappointment, he was moved to give them a teaching that would uplift and inspire them.
 He suggested that they should make a new robe together and the monks set about sewing a robe.
 In those days, the method used involved spreading the pieces of cloth on a frame and stitching them together.
 This frame was called a Kathina.